-- 1. Successful completion of the approval process. - 2.
-Commitment to completion of the Alliance History and Thought course for credit within one year. - 3.
-Commitment to completion of the Foundations for Ministry Certificate or its equivalent within a reasonable time frame.
+- a) Successful completion of the approval process. - b) Commitment to completion of the Alliance History and Thought course for credit within one year. - c) Commitment to completion of the Foundations for Ministry Certificate or its equivalent within a reasonable time frame.